NDSS Symposium Test of Time Award

-The Network and Distributed System Security Symposium Test of Time (ToT) award recognizes the most influential papers published in past NDSS symposia with respect to research and/or industrial impact on computer and network security.
-Papers can be nominated throughout the year with winners awarded at an upcoming symposium.
+The NDSS Test of Time (ToT) Award recognizes the most influential papers published in past NDSS Symposia with respect to research and/or industrial impact on computer and network security.

 A First Step Towards Automated Detection of Buffer Overrun Vulnerabilities, David Wagner, Jeffrey S. Foster, Eric A. Brewer, Alexander Aiken (2000)